WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/evaluation.md

 where $s_i$ refers to the quantity of interest at junction $i$ -- i.e., either the violations of chlorine concentration bounds or the infection risk.

 By this, we evaluate some form of fairness where we evaluate the worst-case of how different all junctions (i.e., consumers) or contamination event locations are treated.

+## Infection Risk

+The infection risk is an evaluation metric that quantifies the public health impact by estimating the probability of an individual getting ill after exposure to pathogens during a contamination event.
+Following the Quantitative Microbial Risk Assessment (QMRA) framework, it combines the pathogen concentration, the water consumption behavior, and finally dose-response modeling.
+The dose for each individual is calculated by multiplying the pathogen concentration in drinking water by the ingested volume across multiple daily consumption events, totaling up to 1 liter per person per day.
+For enterovirus, the infection probability is derived using an exponential dose-response model:

+$$
+Risk = 1 - \exp(-r * Dose)
+$$

+with $r = 0.014472$ representing the pathogen-specific infectivity.
+The infection risk is then defined as the ratio of expected infections to the total population.
+This metric evaluates how well the controller prevents (or minimizes) health risks during an (undetected) contamination event.

+Note that in contrast to the other evaluation metrics, the infection risk is computed for each contamination event only.

 ## Smoothness of Chlorine Injection